 CB: That’s a really good point, though, because the different Supreme Court justices are often divided about what their philosophy is, and that motivates why they go one way or another oftentimes.

 SFR: Correct.
-So I think one particular nuance of understanding Jupiter is dealing with the particular argument that one is meting out related to interpreting the nuance of something.
-Which is interesting because one of the things I also talk about with my students is that some measure of a model–and I have many different models of thinking about how you work as an astrologer–is to almost to think sort of like a lawyer because you’re also making an argument.
-When you’re studying a chart, you’re looking at the testimonies of planets as what presents themselves as a particular argument for this person’s life.
+So I think one particular nuance of understanding about Jupiter is dealing with the particular argument that one is meting out related to interpreting the nuance of something, which is interesting because one of the things I also talk about with my students is that some measure of a model–and I have many different models of thinking about how you work as an astrologer–is almost to think sort of like a lawyer because you’re also making an argument.
+Or when you’re studying a chart, you’re looking at the testimonies of planets as what presents themselves as a particular argument for this person’s life.

 CB: Yeah.
 I mean, in the Mesopotamian tradition, and some in the Hellenistic tradition, they actually used legal language sometimes in astrology as if the planets were giving testimony about the person’s life and what they know about that person’s fate.
-And so, there was an interchange between the legal terminology and astrological terminology.
+And so it was often there was an interchange between the legal terminology and astrological terminology.

 SFR: Yeah, which goes along with the sense of Jupiter kind of dealing with that level of discernment and discretion in terms of ascertaining what is the element of truth.
-And Ebertin, especially in that book–and I would recommend all these books, people; they might be something that should line your shelves.
+And Ebertin, especially in that book, and I would recommend all these books might be something that should line your shelves.

 CB: Yeah.
-And two things he also mentions that are very explicitly negative things with Jupiter, one of them he lists on the negative side as a psychological or potentially ‘Psychological Correspondence’ is materialism, or a “materialistic attitude towards life”.
-And then, also, under ‘Biological Correspondence’, he says “corpulence”.
-One of the things in modern times that Jupiter becomes associated with is ‘abundance’ and having ‘an abundance of food’ or what have you, but then it can also be ‘excess’ and going too far when it comes to food or drink or something like that.
+And two things he also mentions that are very explicitly negative things with Jupiter, one of them he lists on the negative side as a psychological or potential negative psychological correspondence is materialism or a “materialistic attitude towards life”.
+And then, also, under biological correspondence, he says “corpulence”.
+One of the things in modern times that Jupiter becomes associated with is abundance and having an abundance of food or what have you, but then it can also be excess and going too far when it comes to food or drink or something like that.

-SFR: Going back as an example with Barack Obama, he announced his candidacy at his Jupiter return.
+SFR: But if you kind of translate that, going back as an example with Barack Obama, he announced his candidacy at his Jupiter return.
 He was 47 going towards his Jupiter return.